 A Dural Arteriovenous Fistula (dAVF) is a condition that creates shunts from Dural vessels.
 They make about 10 – 15% of all AV shunting cerebral vascular malformations. dAVF is a condition of having peculiar connections between a vein and an artery over the spinal cord or the brain.

-dAVF involves a large brain veins, that usually develops due to blockage of one of the brain’s venous sinuses, which enroutes the circulated blood from brain back to the heart.
+dAVF involves large brain veins, that usually develop due to blockage of one of the brain’s venous sinuses, which en routes the circulated blood from the brain back to the heart.
 These are typically passed on genetically.

-Upper urinary tract obstruction, infection caused by hydronephrosis, safety concerns (injury) and renal failure secondary to ureteral obstruction.
+Upper urinary tract obstruction, an infection caused by hydronephrosis, safety concerns (injury), and renal failure secondary to ureteral obstruction.

-Usually 6 weeks of placement of the DJ stent should suffice.
-Since it’s a remote body it is vital that it shouldn’t be kept for more than 3 months.
+Usually, 6 weeks of placement of the DJ stent should suffice.
+Since it’s a remote body it mustn’t be kept for more than 3 months.
 It ought to be removed before that at any cost.
 If the stents aren’t removed for a long time, it may sentence to death.
 Stones can get deposited over the stent if there is insufficient water intake and it causes encrustation.
 If they are needed for a long time, stents must be replaced once in two months.